Sennevleminckx/SCI/README.md

 4. **Overlap Matrix Construction**

 - **Matrix Initialization**: Creates a square matrix (DataFrame) where rows and columns represent collaborators.
+- **Normalization**:
+  - The overlap is normalized from each collaborator’s perspective separately, resulting in an asymmetric matrix.
 - **Matrix Population**: Fills the `matrix` with normalized overlap values for each pair of collaborators.

 ```python